A Tutorial on Meta-Reinforcement Learning: Parameterized Policy Gradient Methods

-Meta-RL learns a learning algorithm $f_\theta$, the inner-loop.
 We call the parameterization of $f_\theta$ the \emph{meta-parameterization}.
 In this section, we discuss one way of parameterizing the inner-loop that builds in the structure of existing standard RL algorithms. \emph{Parameterized policy gradients (PPG)} are a common class of methods which parameterize the learning algorithm $f_\theta$ as a policy gradient algorithm.
 These algorithms generally have an inner-loop of the form

-where $\hat{J}_\theta(\D_j \pi_{\phi_j})$ is an estimate of the returns of the policy $\pi_{\phi_j}$.
-For example, in MAML $\theta=\phi_0$, and so the initialization is the meta-learned component.
+where $\hat{J}_\theta(\D_j, \pi_{\phi_j})$ is an estimate of the returns of the policy $\pi_{\phi_j}$.
+For example, recall the MAML algorithm discussed in Section~\ref{sec:example_algos}.
+In MAML, $\theta=\phi_0$, and so the initialization is the meta-learned component.
 It is also possible to add additional pre-defined components to the inner-loop, such as sparsity-inducing regularization \citep{lou2021meta}.
 In general, whatever structure is not predefined, is a parameter in $\theta$ that is meta-learned.
-In addition to initialization, the meta-learned structure can include components such as hyper-parameters \citep{li2017meta} and the objective function \citep{sung2017learning}.
-Some methods also meta-learn a preconditioning matrix, generally with the form $ \phi_{j+1} = \phi_j + \alpha_\theta M_\theta \nabla_{\phi_j} \hat{J}_\theta(\D_j, \pi_{\phi_j}) $ \citep{xu2018meta,park2019meta,flennerhag2020meta}.
-While a value based-method could be used to parameterize the inner-loop instead of a policy gradient~\citep{zou2021learning}, value based-methods generally require many more steps to propagate reward information \citep{mitchell2020offline}, and so are typically reserved for the many-shot setting, discussed in Section \ref{sec:long_task_horizon_meta_rl}.
-In this section, we discuss PPG methods.
-We begin by discussing different parameters that the inner-loop may adapt.
+In addition to initialization, the meta-learned structure can include components such as hyper-parameters \citep{li2017meta}.
+Some methods also meta-learn a preconditioning matrix to approximate the curvature of the objective, inspired by second-order optimization methods.
+These methods generally have the form $ \phi_{j+1} = \phi_j + \alpha_\theta M_\theta \nabla_{\phi_j} \hat{J}_\theta(\D_j, \pi_{\phi_j}) $ \citep{park2019meta,flennerhag2020meta}.
+While a value based-method could be used to parameterize the inner-loop instead of a policy gradient~\citep{zou2021learning}, value based-methods generally require many more steps to propagate reward information \citep{mitchell2020offline}, and so are typically reserved for the many-shot setting, discussed in Section~\ref{sec:long_task_horizon_meta_rl}.
+In this section, we focus on PPG methods.
+We begin by discussing different parameters of the base policy that the inner-loop may adapt.
 Then, we discuss options for outer-loop algorithms and optimization.
 We conclude with a discussion of the trade-offs associated with PPG methods.